-Van kills at least two, injures seven, on Toronto sidewalk
+At least two dead, seven hurt by van plowing over Toronto sidewalk

 He said a number of the victims were older people and at one point he saw a stroller fly into the air.

-The United States and Europe have seen a string of deadly attacks in which vehicles were used to mow down pedestrians, including an Oct.
-31 attack in New York that killed eight.

-At least one person was struck outside on the sidewalk outside an Anglican church, about 1.5 kilometers (0.9 miles) north of where the van came to rest in front of a currency exchange in a condominium tower.
+At least one person was struck outside on the sidewalk outside an Anglican church, north of where the van came to rest in front of a currency exchange in a condominium tower.

 Buildings and workplaces in the area where the van struck pedestrians in Toronto were locked down, and a nearby subway station was closed and service suspended.